konveyor/konveyor.github.io/content/blog/2026/migrating-ingress-nginx-go-to-gateway-api-konveyor-kai/index.md

 This scenario demonstrates Konveyor's capabilities with Go, but Konveyor supports multiple languages.
 The [Konveyor extension pack](https://marketplace.visualstudio.com/items?itemName=konveyor.konveyor) bundles providers for Java, JavaScript, Go, and C# — install once and the right provider activates when it detects a matching project.
 Whether you're migrating [Java EE to Quarkus](https://quarkus.io), upgrading [Spring Boot](https://spring.io/projects/spring-boot), or modernizing Go infrastructure tooling like this scenario, Konveyor and KAI can help discover what needs to change and generate the fixes.

 Check out the [step-by-step tutorial](https://github.com/savitharaghunathan/ingress-to-gateway-migration-konveyor/blob/main/TUTORIAL.md), and join us on the [Konveyor community](https://github.com/konveyor).
-We look forward to your [feedback, ideas, and collaboration](https://github.com/konveyor/kai/issues/new) as we grow Kai together.
+We look forward to your [feedback, ideas, and collaboration](https://github.com/konveyor/kai/issues/new) as we grow Konveyor and KAI together.